Rwanda: Doing business and staying in touch

 Tea, coffee, horticulture and metal ore are the country's primary exports.
 Mining contributes significantly to the country's GDP, with Rwanda one of the largest producers of tantalum, used in the construction of mobile phones.

 Tourism is a growing sector in Rwanda's economy.
 The country is perceived as one of the safest countries to visit in East Africa, and – thanks to standout wildlife attractions spearheaded by the opportunity to see mountain gorillas in the wild – Rwanda attracted 1.7 million visitors in 2019.

 Foodstuffs, machinery and equipment, medicines, cement and construction material.

 Keeping in Touch in Rwanda

-Most of the media is state-owned and there is limited press freedom.
-The main newspaper is the New Times and the regional East African is also widely distributed.
-International newspapers may be found in upmarket hotels and copies of Time and The Economist are sold by street vendors.
+Most of the media in Rwanda is state-owned and there is limited press freedom in the country.
+The main newspaper is The New Times, while the La Nouvelle Releve, and several other small-scale news publications, have a presence online.
 Many of Rwanda's broadcasters are government-owned.
 The first private radio station was launched in 2004.

 Priority airmail to Western Europe takes approximately five to eight days.
 Expect a similar estimate for deliveries to the USA.Post Office hours